kiranaradhya-git/aws-minicapstone-week2-Kubernetes/MSVx Upgrade/Upgrade.md

 - No need to keep logs, and mango refresh is not required

+NOTE : Current version is 3.5 (MSVx 2.2) and its

 ### Upgrading Stackstorm 2.2 to 2.

 #### Pre-Requisites